henrylubel/assessment/README.md

 * Open a command line in your SO
 * Go to the project directory and run

 ```
 dotnet run --Environment="Development"
 ```

+* The project also has a dockerimage file but was not tested.

 ## Authors